LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

    layout.toIndices(lin, i, j, k); // i,j,k = {2, 3, 1}

-``RAJA::Layout`` also supports projections; i.e., where one or more dimension sizes is zero.
+``RAJA::Layout`` also supports projections; i.e., where one or more dimension extent is zero.
 In this case, the linear index space is invariant for those dimensions, and toIndicies(...) will always produce a zero for that dimension's index.
 An example of a projected Layout::

-   // Create a layout with second dimension size zero RAJA::Layout<3> layout(3, 0, 5);
+   // Create a layout with second dimension extent zero RAJA::Layout<3> layout(3, 0, 5);

    // The second (j) index is projected out